 If you want to get started with modding Skyrim yourself, I suggest you add to your Youtube library my Skyrim SE Playlist and watch all of the videos in there to help you get started.

 I always keep in mind that total beginners need a lot of help and hand holding so I answer ALL questions in the comments as well as take requests to make new videos and content to help clarify whatever it is that needs clarifying.
 So after watching my videos, please do feel free to comment on them and ask about whatever might be unclear to you.

 Modding Skyrim is so fun, I don’t want anyone to miss out on it if they’ve got the time to acquire the basic skills to do it.

 The game is quite unrecognizable after some of the most important mods are added to it.
 And not to mention how much new content is available, just take a look for example at Beyond Skyrim Bruma (the same authors are working on many new ones right now).
 And there are so many more!

 Final Thoughts & Wrapping Up

 Skyrim SE is a fantastic upgrade if you’re like me and you never bought any of the previous versions.
-As I mentioned before, if you want to buy any of these games, use a gaming marketplace (SE version) and buy from a reputable seller with lots of positive reviews.
-You will save a lot of money in the long run!
+As I mentioned before, if you want to buy any of these games @ huge discounts (whether PC or console), use a gaming marketplace like this one which I am partnered with and buy games from myself.

 Don’t forget to subscribe and turn on the bell icon for more.